themr255/themr255/README.md

 - 💻💼 I'm currently working as DevOps engineer.
 And mainly working on Azure DevOps pipelines, Ansible, Python and Shell script automations.

 - 📘✍️ I’m interested in learning different DevOps tools.
-I’m currently learning Ansible advanced.
+I’m currently learning and preparing content on DevOps terminologies and tools.

 - 💞️ I’m looking to collaborate on automation scripts for Azure and other learning resources.